 So as a matter of good practice, wardrobes, drawers and other storage items should be emptied and the contents packed into appropriate boxes, bags or containers.

-Tip 7: When Moving House, Mark Boxes Clearly
+7) When Moving House, Tips For Marking Boxes Clearly

-Armed only with a humble sharpie or any other marker pen, it’s always a good idea to mark boxes clearly as to which room they’re to be placed in your new home.
-Here’s a checklist example of how you should mark your boxes clearly.
+Armed only with a humble sharpie or any other marker pen, another top tip when moving is to mark boxes clearly as to which room they’re to be placed in your new home.
+Here’s a summary of how you should mark your boxes clearly.

 - Room 1